Website in a week: a web designer's guide to doing it calmly

 Onboarding matters in any website project – but in a one-week model, it's especially important.
 Because the timeline is short and contained, there's very little room to absorb delays.
 If your client is unclear on the process or unsure what's expected of them, the whole week can unravel quickly.

 Getting onboarding right means your client is fully prepared before the project even begins – they know the key dates, understand their responsibilities and have had the chance to ask questions.
-That clarity is what allows a one-week website project to run calmly and to plan.
+This is the kind of clarity that allows a one-week website project to run calmly and to plan.

-I've written a full guide to my web design client onboarding process if you'd like to go deeper on this step.
+I've written a full guide to my web design client onboarding process if you'd like to explore this further.

 04. Get high quality inputs from your client (on time)